-Are you considering earning your PMP (Project Management Professional) Certification?
-Regardless of all the other motivations someone has when looking to obtain a PMP Certification, a salary increase is the most enticing.
+Are you considering earning the Project Management Professional (PMP)® certification?
+Regardless of all the other motivations someone has when looking to obtain the PMP® certification, a salary increase is the most enticing.
 And, if you think earning your certification will come with a big salary jump, you’re probably right.

 Earning Potential by Experience

 Logically, it only makes sense that someone with more experience has greater earning potential.
 But, how much of an earnings increase can PMP certification holders expect based on experience?
 Like many other industries, PMP credential holders with experience can expect hire salaries as they move up in the workforce.
 But, it’s essential that these PMP credential holders maintain their certification to stay competitive in the industry.

 The PMP certification requires ongoing maintenance, including the completion of 60 professional development units (PDUs) and payment of a renewal fee every three years.
 While this may seem like a lot of work or a big investment, you can expect the return on your investment to increase the longer you have your PMP credential.

 The PMI report shared some findings to support the case for maintaining the PMP certification.
 Those who held their PMP credential for five and up to ten years earn a median base salary of $113,000.
 For PMP credential holders who have maintained their certification for ten and up to 20 years earn a median base salary of $120,000.

 By maintaining the certification, credential holders demonstrate to their employers that they’re up-to-date on the lately project management strategies.
 Renewing certification coupled with years of applicable experience make PMP certification holders valuable assets to any organization.

 Earning Potential by Size and Scope of Projects